diagrams/diagrams-doc/doc/manual.rst

 >                        medium, thick, veryThick, ultraThick]]

-In the above example, there is no discernible difference between `ultraThin`, `veryThin`, and `thin`; these names all describe `normalized` measurements with a physical lower bound, so the physical width of the resulting lines depends on the physical size of the rendered diagram.
+In the above example, there is no discernible difference between `ultraThin` and `veryThin` (depending on the resolution of your display you may not see any difference with `thin` either); these names all describe `normalized` measurements with a physical lower bound, so the physical width of the resulting lines depends on the physical size of the rendered diagram.
 At larger rendering sizes the differences between the smaller widths become apparent.

-.. container:: todo

-  Explain that they all have a minimum output size.
-Should wait until we have a better idea what the heck output size actually means.

 Note that line width does not affect the envelope of diagrams at all.
 To stroke a line "internally", turning it into a `Path` value